LGCM-OpenSource/YOLOnet-AFM/README.md

 ### :file_folder: DATA

-The data is available at the link ```https://drive.google.com/drive/folders/15N1tuNQ12LPO_nU7bUBwtT78i2IcD40k?usp=drive_link```
+The data is available at the [Drive link](https://drive.google.com/drive/folders/15N1tuNQ12LPO_nU7bUBwtT78i2IcD40k?usp=drive_link)

 * Download the file `data.zip` and the folder `models`;
 * Copy the folders to the project's root directory.
 * Now you are ready to run the project.

 ### 💻 Run project
-> The scripts have been named numerically to follow the order in which they should be executed.

 :robot: 0_run_scripts.py
+> This script runs the entire project according to the option selected by the user:
-> This script is responsible for running all processes, allowing the user to select the model they wish to test and obtain their respective metrics.
+> * Option 0: Runs all models and returns their respective general and specific metrics.
+> * Option 1: Runs the vUnet_AFM model and returns its general and specific metrics.
+> * Option 2: Runs the Unet_AFM model and returns its general and specific metrics.
+> * Option 3: Runs the AFM_only model (per pixel) and returns its general and specific metrics.

 :scissors: 1_cropping_opt_images.py